 - plural chantons, chantez, chantent.

-These were taken over from Late Latin and were once clearly distinct from each other in speech except in the first and third person singular, with endings fully pronounced (note was /ts/ as in German).
+These were taken over from Late Latin and were once clearly distinct from each other in speech except in the first and third person singular, with endings fully pronounced (note [z] was once pronounced /ts/ as in German).
 However, in modern spoken French, all of these forms except first and second person plural are pronounced identically (as if there is no further ending beyond the final pronounced consonant).

 The infinitive chanter and the past participle chanté are also pronounced alike.